THIS SITE IS INTENDED FOR US RESIDENTS 18 YEARS AND OLDER

 Explore how EMPAVELI controls hemolysis see how EMPAVELI works

-INDICATION AND IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION

 What is the most important information I should know about EMPAVELI?

-EMPAVELI is a medicine that can affect your immune system and can lower the ability of your immune system to fight infections.
+EMPAVELI is a medicine that affects your immune system and may lower the ability of your immune system to fight infections.

-EMPAVELI may also increase the risk of getting serious infections caused by certain bacteria such as Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae type B. Serious infections may quickly become life-threatening and cause death if not recognized and treated early.
+EMPAVELI increases your chance of getting serious infections caused by encapsulated bacteria such as Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae type B. These serious infections may quickly become life-threatening or cause death if not recognized and treated early.

-1. You must be vaccinated against these bacteria at least 2 weeks before your first dose of EMPAVELI if you have not already had these vaccines.
+1. You must complete or be up to date with the vaccines against Streptococcus pneumoniae and Neisseria meningitidis at least 2 weeks before your first dose of EMPAVELI.

-2. If your healthcare provider decides that urgent treatment with EMPAVELI is needed, you should receive the required vaccinations as soon as possible.
+2. If you have not completed your vaccines and EMPAVELI must be started right away, you should receive the required vaccines as soon as possible.

-3. If you have not been vaccinated and EMPAVELI therapy must be initiated immediately, you should also receive 2 weeks of antibiotics with your vaccinations.
+3. If you have not been vaccinated and EMPAVELI must be started right away, you should also receive antibiotics to take for as long as your healthcare provider tells you.

-4. If you have been vaccinated against these bacteria in the past, you might need additional vaccinations before starting EMPAVELI.
-Your healthcare provider will decide if you need additional vaccinations.
+4. If you have been vaccinated against these bacteria in the past, you might need additional vaccines before starting EMPAVELI.
+Your healthcare provider will decide if you need additional vaccines.

-5. Vaccines reduce the risk of serious infections, but do not prevent all serious infections.
+5. Vaccines do not prevent all infections caused by encapsulated bacteria.
 Call your healthcare provider or get emergency medical care right away if you get any of these signs and symptoms of a serious infection:

 • fever with or without shivers or the chills

-• high heart rate
+• fever with high heart rate

 • headache and a fever